 We spent 15 minutes on the phone with Eric Harrison to discuss kayak fishing for monster striped bass in Boston Harbor with the Hogy Slappy Eel.
 Here's what we found out...

 Tides: Incoming tide

-Why this bait?I chose the 14” because there are more smaller fish in the Harbor now and the bigger bait gives the bigger fish a better target.
+Why This Bait?
+Eric chose this bait because at the time, there were smaller fish in the harbor and the bigger bait gives the bigger fish a better target.

-Rod: I was using a custom graphite USA rod I designed for big plastics.
-The rod is rated for 1 to 5 oz and 20-40# line .
+Rod: Eric was using a custom graphite USA rod that he had designed for big plastics.
+This rod is rated for 1 to 5oz lures and 20 to 40lb test line.
 It is extremely light and has the power to set the hook on big fish and keep them off the rocks.

-Reel: The Calcutta 400 BSV is my go to reel, it has a drag that can handle big fish, plus it has a power handle that makes cranking big baits more comfortable.
-Not having a level wind makes it a cleaner casting reel and a bit lighter too.
+Reel: Calcutta 400 BSV.
+It has a drag that can handle big fish and has a power handle that makes cranking big baits more comfortable.
+Not having a level wind on makes for a cleaner cast, too.

-Line: I was using 50# power pro with a double uni knot to a 50# mono leader.
-I usually use the 50/50 combo in shallow water.
-Notice that the big bass has rub marks on its cheeks where it went to the bottom and tried to rub the lure off.
-In a kayak it is really tough to break 50, but with the rocks around I need the heavy line for abrasion resistance.
+*Note: Eric usually uses the 50/50 combo in shallow water.
+The big bass in the photo has rub marks on its cheeks from where it went to the bottom and tried to rub the lure off.
+In a kayak, it is really tough to break 50lb, but with the rocks around, Eric needs the heavy line for abrasion resistance.